Who is this for?

 - Sharing of animals with U of T (i.e., animals are transferred between U of T and another institution as part of a research project

 A U of T AUP is NOT required in the following circumstances.

-- Invertebrate animals will be used (exception: cephalopods)
+- The use of invertebrate animals (exception: cephalopods)

-- Any work that is CCAC category invasiveness A. This includes the following.
+- Any work that is CCAC category of invasiveness A. This includes the following.

 - The use of eggs, fetuses, embryos, and larvae in research or teaching (except fish and amphibian larvae that have reached a stage where survival can reasonably be expected)

-- Cadavers of animals not killed specifically for the research or teaching in question, including the use of animals killed in the course of established industry or commercial practices and animal tissues shared from other approved protocols
+- Cadavers of animals not killed specifically for the research or teaching in question, including the use of animals killed during established industry or commercial practices and animal tissues shared from other approved protocols

 - Animals that will only be observed in formal teaching and in research, that are not being held captive for these purposes, and where there is ‘no expected impact’*